SergeiShtepa/linux/Documentation/block/blksnap.rst

 blksnap console tool
 --------------------

 The blksnap [#userspace_tools]_ console tool allows to control the module from the command line.
 The tool contains detailed built-in help.
-To get the list of commands, enter the ``blksnap --help`` command.
+To get list of commands with usage description, see ``blksnap --help`` command.
 The ``blksnap
 <command name> --help`` command allows to get detailed information about the
 parameters of each command call.
 This option may be convenient when creating proprietary software, as it allows not to compile with the open source code.